 Use Technology to Stay Organized

-You do not need fancy software.
+You do not need expensive software.

-You just need a system.
+You just need consistency.

 Many investors use: